Community Impact

 Objectives

-The Apple a Day Healthy Living Initiative™ is the Junior League of Philadelphia, Inc.’s multi-tiered community initiative with the goal of creating a positive impact on the health and wellness of adults and children in the Greater Philadelphia area.
-Apple a Day™ programming encompasses both interactive educational curriculum and a focus on increasing the region’s capacity to supply and distribute healthy food to families in need.
-Please refer to our current brochure for more details on our Apple a Day Healthy Living Initiative™.
+The Junior League of Philadelphia, Inc.’s multi-tiered community initiative has the goal of creating a positive impact on the health and wellness of adults and children in the Greater Philadelphia area.
+Programming encompasses both interactive educational curriculum and a focus on increasing the region’s capacity to supply and distribute healthy food to families in need.

 Case for Support